unskript/Awesome-CloudOps-Automation/ElasticSearch/legos/elasticsearch_cluster_statistics/README.md

 <h1>Elasticsearch Cluster Statistics </h1>

 ## Description
-This Lego checks fetches basic index metrics and information about the current nodes that form the cluster.
+This Lego checks fetches fetches total index size, disk size, and memory utilization and information about the current nodes and shards that form the cluster.

 ## Lego Details